 Here is a selective bibliography relating to women translators in past and present times.
 Many articles and some books are freely available online.
-This bibliography is part of a research project on professional translators.
+Please see also the biographies of some famous women translators of the past.

 Naeema Abdelgawad (2016).
 Empowering translation: gender and voice politics.
 In: Journal of Intercultural Inquiry (published by the University of Sunderland), vol. 2, no. 1, autumn 2016, pp. 33-49.